prebid/prebid-server-java/docs/developers/stored-requests.md

     dbname: database-name
     user: username
     password: password
-    stored-requests-query: SELECT id, requestData FROM stored_requests WHERE id IN (%ID_LIST%)
+    stored-requests-query: SELECT reqid, requestData, 'request' as dataType FROM stored_requests WHERE reqid IN (%REQUEST_ID_LIST%) UNION ALL SELECT impid, impData, 'imp' as dataType FROM stored_imps WHERE impid IN (%IMP_ID_LIST%)
-    amp-stored-requests-query: SELECT id, requestData FROM stored_requests WHERE id IN (%ID_LIST%)
+    amp-stored-requests-query: SELECT reqid, requestData, 'request' as dataType FROM stored_requests WHERE reqid IN (%REQUEST_ID_LIST%)
 ```

 For MySQL: